A few weeks ago, Coolermaster released a new cooler, which can be added to their famous collection of heatsinks.

 Conclusion

 The Jet7 beats his older brother with his looks.
 But on most sides, the Aero7 beats his younger brother in performance.
-The Aero7 his performance is a lot better on full speed and is also less noisy.
+The Aero7 his performance is a lot better at full speed and is also less noisy.

-If you want to buy one of these two great coolers, you must choose.
-Do you want a high performance on full speed, Buy the Aero7.
-But if you want a high performance on lower speed with some more noise on high speed, with an unique look to impress your friends than you must buy the Jet7.
+But if you want high performance on the lower speed with some more noise on high speed, with a unique look to impress your friends then you must buy the Jet7.

 You can choose what you want to buy, but keep in mind that the blower of the Jet7 looks awesome.
-Ow yes, the Jet's has also a white LED in front, and a red LED at the back.

 Pro